The women’s basketball team fought its way back to defeat the Duquesne Dukes at the Robins Center on Wednesday, Feb. 12.

 The Spiders were able to capitalize from the three-point line as they shot a respectable 8-20 from deep, three of them coming from Carpenter off the bench.

 The second-year guard emphasized the importance of clicking as a team heading toward the final stretch of A-10 play.

 “We just needed energy coming off the bench,” Carpenter said.
 “This is a big game for us, I’m gonna come in and give everything I have for my team.”

 Richmond was ultimately able to offset its struggles from the free-throw line, where they shot 53%, by getting easy baskets to fall.
 The Spiders got back into the game with their transition offense, outscoring the Dukes 17-2 on fast break opportunities.

 The Spiders continue their home stand on Sunday when they host the third place Fordham Rams at 2 p.m.

 After the game, Roussell emphasized that he was pleased with Wednesday’s results, but he was quick to acknowledge the challenge at hand this upcoming weekend against the Rams.

 “That’s going to be about as well a prepared team as you’re going to find out there,” he said.
 “That team is physical, but they’re smart.
 They don’t make mistakes.

-Wednesday's game began with a congratulatory presentation for senior forward Jaide Hinds-Clarke, who was acknowledged before the game by Roussell for becoming the 25th player in program history to reach the 1,000 point milestone after scoring 12 points against La Salle University last Sunday.
+Wednesday's game began with a congratulatory presentation for senior forward Jaide Hinds-Clarke, who was acknowledged before the game by Roussell for becoming the 25th player in program history to reach the 1,000 point milestone, in the team's game against Virginia Commonwealth University last Wednesday.